 One of smartwatch’s abilities is to be able to synchronize data, including displaying notifications, alarms, social media, weather and so on, originally received on your smartphone.
 However, some watches can only handle certain data, so if this is important for you, you need to be aware of what your smartwatch can accept.

 It’s also important to consider the battery life of any prospective smartwatch.
 How long do you need it to last before charging?
 Does it need to survive a full day at work, then an evening out and about?
-Some batteries can last for 100+ hours, depending on use, and some only a few.
+Some batteries can last for 100+ hours (or 6-months if solar), and some only a few.